Quality Education and Safety (QUEST)

 - A QUEST Environmental Scan and Scoping Review was undertaken to determine what interventions, innovations, models, and quality improvement strategies were utilized in Ontario at the provider level to address gaps in care for individuals with diabetes.
 Members of the QUEST committee are now in the process of a detailed assessment of all sources included in the document to identify initiatives that can be applied locally, as well as what gaps still exist and what opportunities there are to address them.

 - The QUEST program continues to support the University of Toronto, Division of Endocrinology’s Diabetes Scorecard Project, an innovative multi-site initiative designed to successfully implement a standardized audit and feedback program using a patient-derived “diabetes scorecard” with the aim of driving future improvement in diabetes care.

-- QUEST committee members have begun planning a three part article focusing on how to design, implement and sustain a quality improvement project in diabetes.
+- QUEST committee members are working on a three part article focusing on how to design, implement and sustain a quality improvement project in diabetes.
 The goal of the Quality Improvement Primer in Diabetes is to publish articles in the Canadian Journal of Diabetes and post them on the QUEST website.
 The articles are intended to educate healthcare providers who want to lead change in their practice but have little experience in the area of quality improvement.